-Sandra “Sunny“ Kluge, hailed by Travis Knights as “one of the finest tap dancers of her generation”, is a tap dance musician, writer, and visual artist based in Brooklyn.
+Sandra “Sunny“ Kluge, hailed by Travis Knights as “one of the finest tap dancers of her generation”, is a tap percussionist, writer, and visual artist born in Germany and based in Brooklyn.

 Her current main project is Neosole, which explores tap as a music instrument, as a full member of the rhythm section, not just soloing as a gimmick on top of the music, but being fully integrated, comping and providing a foundation for the musical context.

-She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club (Cologne), and Rebeltanz (Münster), and to be a tap dancer in residence at Thomas Marek's Studio Footprints.
+She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club, and Spoke The Hub, and to be a tap dancer in residence at Thomas Marek's Studio Footprints.

 Sandra is the author of the blog Eclectic Grounds, has been a guest

 writer for Dance Advantage, and is a writer for Dance Writer Australia.

 Her artistic works have been featured in publications such as Average Art, The Tap Love Tour Podcast, What Moves You, and Not Random Art.